Michiel1992/voltstarP/SUPPORT.md

 - In your Polestar account online

 ### **Q: The app isn't updating my vehicle data**
-**A:** MyStar updates every 5 minutes automatically.
+**A:** Voltstar updates every 5 minutes automatically.
 If data seems stale:
 - Check your internet connection
 - Restart the app (quit and relaunch)
 - Re-enter your credentials if the issue persists